MomdAli/Angewandte-Informatik/content/Studium/Betriebssysteme/Homework/HW_Chapter_8.md

 aliases:
 cssclasses:
 ---
-This program, `mlfq.py`, allows you to see how the [[5.
-MLFQ]] scheduler presented in this chapter behaves.
+This program, `mlfq.py`, allows you to see how the [[5_MLFQ|Multi-Level Feedback Queue]] scheduler presented in this chapter behaves.
 See the README for details.
 ## Question 1:
 Run a few randomly-generated problems with just two jobs and two queues; compute the MLFQ execution trace for each.
 Make your life easier by limiting the length of each job and turning off I/Os.
 ### Answer